 The program is non-residential, and students are not required to study in residence.
 The initial three seminars are delivered online, and the dissertation process is an independent research and writing experience with a specialist in the student's field of study.

-A student may transfer in up to 6 hours, if he/she can demonstrate completion of the equivalent of BIB 9200 Issues and Methods in Biblical Studies and BIB 9400 Principles of Teaching, Learning, and Course Design.
+A student may transfer in up to 6 hours, if he/she can demonstrate completion of the equivalent of THE 9200 Issues and Methods and/or THE 9400 Principles of Teaching, Learning, and Course Design.

 The time limit for completing the program is ten years, dating from the student's first seminar and concluding with dissertation defense and graduation.
 The program is designed so that students who study on a full-time basis should be able to complete their degree in three years.
 If a full-time student does not defend the dissertation by the end of the third year, the student will pay a continuation fee for each semester he/she remains in the program.
 Students who study on a part-time basis should be able to complete their degree in five years.
 If a part-time student does not defend the dissertation by the end of the fifth year, the student will pay a continuation fee for each semester he/she remains in the program.

-- Successful completion of all seminars with a grade of B or higher. - Successful completion of proficiency examinations in concentration-specific modern research languages as noted below. - Successful completion of a dissertation proposal prepared under the supervision of a faculty mentor. - Successful oral defense of a dissertation that is an original work of academic research (90,000-110,000 words) before a committee of at least three internal and/or external faculty readers. - Affirmation of the CIU doctrinal statement.
+- Successful completion of all required hours of specified coursework with a minimum GPA of 3.0 and with a grade of B or higher for all seminars. - Successful completion of proficiency examinations in concentration-specific theological research languages as noted below.

+- Successful completion of a dissertation proposal prepared under the supervision of a faculty mentor. - Successful completion of a comprehensive knowledge review under the supervision of a faculty mentor as noted below. - Successful oral defense of a dissertation that is an original work of academic research (90,000-110,000 words) before a committee of at least three internal and/or external faculty readers. - Affirmation of the CIU doctrinal statement.